Data API client upgrade guide

 or Database

-) as well as individual timeouts for a single method call.
+), and you can set individual timeouts for a single method call.

 option.